FAQs - Becoming an HGV Driver

 AV Dawson Transport works closely with a third party training provider, which then accesses the funding on behalf of AV Dawson Transport and delivers the training programme for the new recruit.
 During you’re training programme you will also be doing work at AV Dawson’s site which will be supervised by AV Dawson Transport staff.

 How old do I have to be to be an apprentice or do the training?

 Other than the law that you have to be over 18 to drive on UK roads, there is no lower or upper age limit for anyone undertaking an apprenticeship or any of our current training programmes.

 Do I need any prior qualifications or licences to be eligible for HGV driver training?

-Other than having a UK licence to drive a car or motorbike no other licences are required.
-If you have over six points currently on your licence or have previously had a ban from driving we would need to review your licence and potentially ask you to take a medical before we could confirm if our insurance could cover you and therefore if you were eligible to undertake the training and become employed by AV Dawson.
+Other than having a UK licence to drive a car or motorbike no other licenses are required.
+If you have over six points currently on your licence or have previously had a ban from driving we would need to review your licence and potentially ask you to take a medical before we could confirm if our insurance could cover you and therefore if you were eligible to undertake the training and become employed by AV Dawson Transport.

 How much do I get paid while I’m an apprentice?

 Depending on the training programme you take you could typically expect to receive £10 per hour while you’re training.
 This increases to £12 per hour basic wages for day workers and £16 per hour standard overtime.
 You also have the option to earn extra by doing further training so you are qualified to collect particular types of loads, such as dangerous goods.
 Most of our drivers earn between £40K to £52K per year.